Russia says goodbye to a car and an era

 Car sales are expected to grow about 6 percent this year to 2.8 million vehicles and reach 4 million by 2015.

-Renault (RENA.PA), General Motors (GM.N) and Ford (F.N) are among global players in the early stages of expanding sites or moving into those owned by Russian partners.
+Renault, General Motors and Ford are among global players in the early stages of expanding sites or moving into those owned by Russian partners.

 Many Russian experts are not optimistic for the future, saying Russian cars simply do not compete with foreign brands but some say increased competition will benefit consumers.

-"Despite all the criticism of the authorities that you hear now, a new auto industry has been built on Russian soil, an industry which produces Ford, Volkswagen (VOWG_p.DE), Renault, Hyundai (005380.KS) cars and so on," said Alexander Pikulenko, auto industry commentator for Ekho Moskvy radio station.
+"Despite all the criticism of the authorities that you hear now, a new auto industry has been built on Russian soil, an industry which produces Ford, Volkswagen, Renault, Hyundai cars and so on," said Alexander Pikulenko, auto industry commentator for Ekho Moskvy radio station.

 "The main thing is the consumer can get a good product that's reliable, safe and cheap."